 * * *

-Later that night I found myself winding down the same roads towards Stanley, now almost entirely devoid of traffic.
-My brother and I had hitched a ride after a potluck dinner with old friends, many of whom we hadn’t seen for months.
-Above a wispy layer of cloud the full moon burned brightly, casting a gentle glow on the landscape under a midnight blue sky.
-Soon the view opened out to the dark waters of Tai Tam Bay, where the dragon boat races had played out less than 12 hours before.
-The starting pontoon, now silent, was faintly lit by a line of small lights blinking in the dark.
+Later that night I end up winding down the same roads towards Stanley, once filled with fellow dragon boaters but now almost entirely devoid of traffic.
+My brother and I have hitched a ride after a potluck dinner with old friends.
+We haven’t seen many of them for months.
+Above a wispy layer of cloud the full moon burns brightly, casting a gentle glow on the landscape under a midnight blue sky.
+Soon the view opens out to the dark waters of Tai Tam Bay, where the dragon boat races played out less than 12 hours before.
+The starting pontoon, now silent, is faintly lit by a line of small lights blinking in the dark.

-At that moment I relived what it was like to be back on the water, feeling the cool ocean spray against my skin and paddling until our bodies ached.
-It had taken me months to grasp my brother’s sheer enthusiasm for dragon boating, but now, one year later, I completely understood.
+At that moment I relive what it is like to be back on the water, feeling the cool ocean spray against my skin and paddling until our bodies ache.
+It has taken me months to grasp my brother’s sheer enthusiasm for dragon boating, but now, one year later, I completely understand.